Analytix-Software-Tools/ftm-cloud/README.md

 ## Keycloak
 This service integrates directly with Keycloak's identity management framework.
-This provides fine-grained control over which users can view the application and additionally provides quality-of-life features such as SSO, password reset, and email.
+This provides fine-grained control over which users can view the application and additionally provides quality-of-life and advanced account management features such as SSO, password reset, and email login.

+In order to enable keycloak authentication, specify the following environment variables:

+'KEYCLOAK_URI_ENCODED': base64 encoded keycloak URI
+'KEYCLOAK_AUTH_TOKEN_ENCODED': base64 encoded auth token to communicate with keycloak

-## Task Queues
+## Background Processing
 The service exposes functionality to trigger batch processing and migration to internal users when specific changes are made that impact other datasets.
 There is a Celery-based worker node which interfaces with a Redis backend and a RabbitMQ message broker.
+This API contains connectors to interface with the RabbitMQ broker.
+See documentation under the tasks cross-cutting domain for more information.

 ## Search Engine
 The application serves data to end users via searching methods backed by an ElasticSearch search engine.
-Queries to the engine
+There is a connector class which allows you to easily query against different indexes that are defined.

 ## Database
 The database is a dedicated AWS-backed MongoDB Atlas instance with autoscaling configured.